Are you, as a home buyer, interested in viewing an overpriced home?

-Or better, will you be paying such an over-inflated price?
+Or better, will you be paying that obvious over-inflated price?

-Price it correctly from the start and you’ll get offer to purchase activity in no time!
+In other worths, price it correctly from the start and you’ll get offer to purchase activity in no time.

 I have lined up the 10 most popular telltale signs that you’re dealing with an overpriced home below:

 Sign #1 – The home is priced well above neighbouring properties for sale

 “Of course, my home should be selling for more than some of my neighbours’ houses.
 Have you see how those look inside?”

 Does that sound familiar?

 Do you realize that real estate agents are encountering this type of chatter on a very regular basis?